okellodaniel/bike_hiring_classification/readme.md

 Deploy the trained model as a web service or API.

 Integrate the model with the bike sharing system to provide real-time predictions.

+## Installation
+To set up the project locally, follow these steps:
+1. Clone the repository: `git clone git@github.com:okellodaniel/bike_share_regression.git`
+2. Navigate to the project directory: `cd bike_share_regression`
+3. Install the required dependencies: `pipenv install && pipenv shell`

+## Usage
+To use the model for predictions:
+1. Run the application: `python app.py`
+2. Access the web service at `http://localhost:9696` to get predictions.

+## Results
+The model achieved an R-squared value of 0.94, indicating a strong correlation between the predicted and actual bike demand.
+This high level of accuracy will help in optimizing the distribution of bikes and improving user satisfaction.